 Marijuana ETF #3: Horizons Marijuana Life Sciences Index ETF (HMLSF)

-Horizons is a Canadian firm that runs nearly 90 ETFs, and this marijuana ETF was started way back in 2017 (the same year I started Cabot Marijuana Investor).
-Assets are now $506 million.
-As I write, its top holding is Tilray (TLRY) and its second is Canopy Growth (CGC), but once again, there is no sign of the U.S. marijuana industry leaders.
+Horizons is a Canadian firm that runs nearly 90 ETFs, and this marijuana ETF was started way back in 2017 (the same year I started Cabot SX Cannabis Advisor, then Cabot Marijuana Investor).
+Assets are now $275 million.
+As I write, its top holding is Jazz Pharmaceuticals (JAZZ) and its second is Innovative Industrial (IIPR), but once again, there is no sign of the U.S. marijuana industry leaders.
 The ETF has an annual management fee of 0.75%.

 Marijuana ETF #4: AdvisorShares Pure Cannabis ETF (YOLO)

-Older than its U.S.-focused sibling, YOLO is free to diversify outside the U.S. But its assets are only $378 million, significantly lower than the U.S.-centric fund.
-As I write, the fund’s top holding, accounting for over 12% of assets, is Village Farms International (VFF), a greenhouse vegetable grower that has successfully diversified into marijuana in Canada and hemp in the U.S. Following that are Innovative Industrial Properties (IIPR), a REIT that is the leading landlord of commercial marijuana growers in the U.S., and Tilray (TLRY), the Canadian marijuana giant.
-Following them are four major U.S. companies (again represented by swaps), all of which are in my Cabot Marijuana Investor portfolio.
-Like most of its competitors, YOLO’s expense ratio is 0.75%.
+Older than its U.S.-focused sibling, YOLO is free to diversify outside the U.S. But its assets are only $120 million, significantly lower than the U.S.-centric fund.
+As I write, the fund’s top holding, accounting for over 35% of assets, is MSOS, followed by a 14% allocation in Village Farms International (VFF), a greenhouse vegetable grower that has successfully diversified into marijuana in Canada and hemp in the U.S. Following that is Innovative Industrial Properties (IIPR), a REIT that is the leading landlord of commercial marijuana growers in the U.S. Like most of its competitors, YOLO’s expense ratio is 0.75%.

 Marijuana ETF #5: Global X Cannabis ETF (POTX)

-Global X runs an amazing 81 ETFs, and its marijuana-focused ETF, started in September 2019, ranks 31st in the group by assets, with $205 million as I write.
-By design, the ETF is free to invest wherever it pleases, but right now, 79% of the assets are in Canada, because the fund has avoided the U.S. companies that are not legal under federal law.
-On the bright side, the expense ratio is just 0.51%.
+Global X runs an amazing 81 ETFs, and its marijuana-focused ETF, started in September 2019, is on the smaller side, with $73 million in assets under management.
+By design, the ETF is free to invest wherever it pleases, but right now, 73% of the assets are in Canada, because the fund has avoided the U.S. companies that are not legal under federal law.
+On the bright side, the expense ratio is just 0.5%.

 Marijuana ETF #6: The Cannabis ETF (THCX)